strategiz-io/strategiz-docs/docs/frontend/layout.md

 ---
-title: endpoints
+title: layout
-description: Documentation for endpoints (coming soon)
+description: Documentation for layout (coming soon)
 ---

-# endpoints
+# layout

-Documentation for endpoints (coming soon)
+Documentation for layout (coming soon)

 > 📝 This documentation is coming soon.
 In the meantime, check out the [source code](https://github.com/strategiz-io) for implementation details.